 By 1990, the idea of students with disabilities in schools was no longer new for most of the country, but some individuals still struggled to receive appropriate services free of discrimination.
 The Individuals with Disabilities Education Act (IDEA) was passed in that year.
 IDEA articulates the rights of students with disabilities and the services that must be provided to them in elementary and secondary school.
 The law helped make schools more inclusive and effective in educating students with disabilities.
 IDEA requires Individualized Education Plans (IEPs) for students with disabilities.
 In 1997, several amendments to IDEA affected student participation in assessment, the review and development of IEPs, and the parental role in the education of children.

-The Americans with Disabilities Act of 1990 (ADA) and the Americans with Disabilities Act Amendments Act of 2008 include protection against discrimination for students with disabilities in K-12 schools as well as in postsecondary education.
+The Americans with Disabilities Act includes protection against discrimination for students with disabilities in K-12 schools as well as in postsecondary education.

 Differences in legislation that covers different educational levels and types of disabilities can be confusing for those transitioning from high school to college who expect similar experiences and accommodations.
 For example, in precollege education, Section 504 and ADA cover all students covered by IDEA, but students covered under Section 504 and ADA are not all covered under IDEA; in postsecondary education, Section 504 and ADA, but not IDEA, apply.